 Sometimes, though, the rocks are not placed on her grave, or they have been moved for some reason, or her desire is more potent than any stone.
 On these occasions, the Dearg Due manages to escape her dark grave and walk into the night, preying on young men who fall victim to her beauty.

-She calls them to her with a haunting siren song that invades their sleep, luring them out into the night with her to her grave.
-Those who go missing, fall ill all of a sudden or die inexplicably are all attributed to the cursed, wandering, and insatiable Dearg Due.
+She calls them to her with a haunting siren that invades their sleep, luring them out into the night with her to her grave.
+Those who go missing, fall ill suddenly, or die inexplicably are all attributed to the cursed, wandering, and insatiable Dearg Due.

 Sadly, nothing of the young woman’s beauty or kindness is remembered as the legends only focus on and warn against the blood-sucking female vampire that roams the night in Waterford, seeking vengeance because she was so wronged in her own life.